freemansoft/flutter_asset_demo/README.md

 ## Non code files in /lib

 Files in lib will be packaged up with the app but they only appear to the AssetManager if you add them to the assets in `pubspec.yaml`.
 You must add them to the asset list if you want them to be picked up by AssetManager or show up in the AssetManifest.

+## Flutter Asset behavior in hot reload

+Assets that are added via pubspec.yaml are copied into a location that is used to populate the assets.
+That location may not be cleared when referencing the package via relative location from the demo pubspect.yaml.
+This means that assets removed from the included pubspec.yaml may still appear in the AssetManifest until some type of clean operation occurs.